awsdocs/amazon-rds-user-guide/doc_source/CHAP_BestPractices.md

 ### Number of tables<a name="CHAP_BestPractices.MySQLStorage.NumberOfTables"></a>

-While the underlying file system might have a limit on the number of files that represent tables, MySQL has no limit on the number of tables\.
-However, the total number of tables in the MySQL InnoDB storage engine can contribute to the performance degradation, regardless of the size of those tables\.
+Your underlying file system might have a limit on the number of files that represent tables\.
+However, MySQL has no limit on the number of tables\.
+Despite this, the total number of tables in the MySQL InnoDB storage engine can contribute to the performance degradation, regardless of the size of those tables\.
 To limit the operating system impact, you can split the tables across multiple databases in the same MySQL DB instance\.
 Doing so might limit the number of files in a directory but won't solve the overall problem\.

 When there is performance degradation because of a large number of tables \(more than 10 thousand\), it is caused by MySQL working with storage files, including opening and closing them\.
 To address this issue, you can increase the size of the `table_open_cache` and `table_definition_cache` parameters\.
 However, increasing the values of those parameters might significantly increase the amount of memory MySQL uses, and might even use all of the available memory\.
 For more information, see [ How MySQL Opens and Closes Tables](https://dev.mysql.com/doc/refman/8.0/en/table-cache.html) in the MySQL documentation\.

 In addition, too many tables can significantly affect MySQL startup time\.
 Both a clean shutdown and restart and a crash recovery can be affected, especially in versions prior to MySQL 8\.0\.

-We recommend having fewer than ten thousand tables total across all of the databases in a DB instance\.
+We recommend having fewer than 10,000 tables total across all of the databases in a DB instance\.
 For a use case with a large number of tables in a MySQL database, see [ One Million Tables in MySQL 8\.0](https://www.percona.com/blog/2017/10/01/one-million-tables-mysql-8-0/)\.

 ### Storage engine<a name="CHAP_BestPractices.MySQLStorage.StorageEngine"></a>

-The point\-in\-time restore and snapshot restore features of Amazon RDS for MySQL require a crash\-recoverable storage engine and are supported for the InnoDB storage engine only\.
+The point\-in\-time restore and snapshot restore features of Amazon RDS for MySQL require a crash\-recoverable storage engine\.
+These features are supported for the InnoDB storage engine only\.
 Although MySQL supports multiple storage engines with varying capabilities, not all of them are optimized for crash recovery and data durability\.
-For example, the MyISAM storage engine does not support reliable crash recovery and might prevent a Point\-In\-Time Restore or snapshot restore from working as intended\.
+For example, the MyISAM storage engine doesn't support reliable crash recovery and might prevent a point\-in\-time restore or snapshot restore from working as intended\.
 This might result in lost or corrupt data when MySQL is restarted after a crash\.

 InnoDB is the recommended and supported storage engine for MySQL DB instances on Amazon RDS\.
 InnoDB instances can also be migrated to Aurora, while MyISAM instances can't be migrated\.
 However, MyISAM performs better than InnoDB if you require intense, full\-text search capability\.
 If you still choose to use MyISAM with Amazon RDS, following the steps outlined in [Automated backups with unsupported MySQL storage engines](USER_WorkingWithAutomatedBackups.md#Overview.BackupDeviceRestrictions) can be helpful in certain scenarios for snapshot restore functionality\.